Managing Cyber Risk in a Hybrid Work Environment

 STOLEN DEVICES AND DOCUMENTS

-Despite the popularity of digital technologies, there is also a massive risk of losing important paper documents that can reveal sensitive data to cyber-criminals
+Despite the popularity of digital technologies, there is also a massive risk of losing important paper documents that can reveal sensitive data to cyber-criminals.

 TECHNOLOGY CHALLENGES